CaravanStudios/PublicGoodAppHouse/AcceleratingMakers/Events/ReadMe.md

 * Quiet: a "Slackier Signal" for teams doing sensitive work.
 * Self-help security education with Surveillance Self-Defense: the EFF's repository of how-to guides and explainers for protecting yourself and your friends online.

-**Hosted on:** May 9, 2024.

-This event was designed to empower activists with the knowledge of decentralized technologies that serve to bolster privacy and enhance security measures.

 [> Watch Recording](https://www.youtube.com/watch?v=w3QVkw7Beqc)

 [> Download Slides](https://www.slideshare.net/slideshow/securing-the-future-public-good-app-house/268373563)

 ## Building the Commons: Community Archiving & Decentralized Storage
+**Hosted on:** April 25, 2024.

+This event shines a spotlight on the intersection of decentralized storage solutions and community archive projects.

 **Demos:**
 * TRANSFER Trust: Decentralizing Contemporary Art.
 Kelani Nichole introduces her project, which introduces an emergent movement of artists transferring trust into decentralized infrastructure to create new forms of cultural value.
 * Save, by OpenArchive: a Secure Archiving Verification Mobile App.
 Natalie Cadranel and Lauren Salim  demo Save, which helps you share, archive, verify, and encrypt your evidentiary media.
 * Truth, Justice, and the Decentralized Way: Investigative Journalism Meets Dweb Archiving.
 Adam Rose shows how a groundbreaking cryptographic archive published by Rolling Stone helped reopen a 30-year-old cold case using the Starling Framework: Capture, Store, Verify.

-**Hosted on:** April 25, 2024.

-This event shines a spotlight on the intersection of decentralized storage solutions and community archive projects.

 [> Watch Recording](https://www.youtube.com/watch?v=fbbqdH73GHY)